shreyasm-dev/telid-lang/README.md

 println(factorial(5)) // 120
 println factorial 5 // parentheses are optional

+println [/some/path] // [/some/path] is a path literal
+// the brackets make sure that the path is oarsed correctly
+// it gets converted to a string anyway, so they're optional

-$cd [/some/path] // $ is used for shell commands (the brackets make sure the path is parsed correctly)
+$cd [/some/path] // $ is used for shell commands
 $cd([/some/path]) // shell commands are treated just like functions, so you can use parentheses if you want

 ${